gwatts/sshproxy/README.md

 arbitrary IP addresses, allowing development servers to be reached using production hostnames.

+[Pre-compiled executables](https://github.com/gwatts/sshproxy/releases) are available for Linux, Mac and Windows.

 ## Requirements

 Once compiled, the program has no further dependencies; the end user doesn't